ThePension/StashRoom/doc/NEW_FEATURES.md

 * **Diff Search:** Find text within diff

-* Search file in commit history :
-    * Add lazy loading when user scrolls
-    * Expend search also in the current staging context

 * **Syntax Highlighting:** Monaco with language detection
 * Improve branching management
-* Feature to display the whole file, and not only hunks (or maybe a param to define the number or lines around the hunks)
 * Stashes management
 * Stage all unstaged files
-* Detect "renamed" files
-* Detect "moved" files
+* There is no feature to discard a hunk ?

+* Backups :
+    * Add auto backup purge (remove all files that are older than X -> Let the user define that parameter ?)

+* Restore to a specific commit
+* Update a commit ?
+* Remove specific file from history ?

-* Hierarchical/Tree view of the modified files
+* In the settings :
+    * Add a toggle to activate the discard backup

+* Search file in commit history :
+    * Add lazy loading when user scrolls
+    * Expend search also in the current staging context

+* Select multiple files on the left panel, and stage them all
+    * Discard a directory with the tree view

+Commit Stack View (local) :
+* Manage a stack of local commits (like mini PRs): reword/reorder/squash with preview, and a safety “dry-run rebase” check that reports conflicts ahead of time.

 Settings :